Number and location of pre-images under harmonic mappings in the plane: Location of pre-images near the critical set

+for sufficiently small $\eps > 0$; see~\cite[Thm~5.1]{Lyzzaik1992}.
+However, the above transformations are not immediately available for practical computations in general.

-We now characterize for which $\eta$ close to $f(z_0)$ we have exactly $2$, $1$ or $0$ pre-images in $D_\eps(z_0)$ in the fold-case, and $3$ or $1$ pre-images in the cusp-case.
-Moreover, we locate approximately the pre-images for certain $\eta$ using convergence results for the harmonic Newton iteration
+We complement Lyzzaik's work by investigating which values near a fold $\eta = f(z_0)$ have actually $2$, $1$ or no pre-images under $f$ in $D_\eps(z_0)$, and by approximately locating the pre-images for certain $\eta$.
+For this we use convergence results on the harmonic Newton iteration

-from~\cite{SeteZur2019}.
-If the sequence~\eqref{eqn:harmonic_newton} converges to a zero of $f$ and all iterates $z_k$ remain in $D \subseteq \C$, then there exists a zero $z_* \in D$ of $f$.
+from~\cite{SeteZur2020}.
+If the sequence~\eqref{eqn:harmonic_newton} converges and all iterates $z_k$ are in $D \subseteq \C$, then there exists a zero of $f$ in $\overline{D}$.
 The proof of the next theorem relies on this strategy.